OpenGov-Watch/www.opengov.watch/docs/30_book_a_call.md

 Use this link: [Book a call](https://usemotion.com/meet/tommi-enenkel/polkadot)

 Please keep in mind that we do not make decisions about the outcome of OpenGov.
-This is decided by on-chain voting.
+This is decided by on-chain voting